wolfmathias/portfolio/content/posts/2020-06-20-wildwish-building-the-login-form.md

 - Pass those as arguments to `loginUser()`
 - Send them via a POST request to the route '/users/login'
 - Authenticate the user and return that user object
+- Set the user in the App's state using Redux
+- Set the user in the current browser session so the user stays logged in

 Easy.

-First, let's look at authenticating with Google and Facebook.
+First, let's take a brief look at authenticating with Google and Facebook.

 The Google and Facebook login buttons are components provided by '[react-google-login](https://www.npmjs.com/package/react-google-login)' and '[react-facebook-login](https://www.npmjs.com/package/react-facebook-login)'.